Our Behaviour Policy Rationale

 Our Blagdon approach sets out the rules, everyday expectations and visible consistencies that children and adults follow.
 We aim for children to be praised publicly and supported to reflect on poor behaviour privately.
 Our approach aims to be ‘attachment aware’ so we aim to ‘Connect before we Correct’.
 We aim to see meaning in behaviour.

-For more information and detail on our approach to behaviour and peer on peer abuse (anti-bullying), please see the policies page of our school website.
+For more information and detail on our approach to behaviour and child on child abuse (anti-bullying), please see the policies page of our school website.